➤ by Oma Gerhild Fulson

 You can first mix with a wooden spoon, or just get your hand in it right away.
 Feels so good!!!!

-Knead it lightly until it holds to together.
+Knead it lightly until it holds together.
 It will be a bit sticky, but that's ok.
-If it's very moist, and this will depend totally on how moist your Greek yogurt is, you can add a bit more flour.
+If it's very moist, and this will depend totally on how moist your Greek yogurt is, you can add a little bit of flour.

-Then take your dough and plop it onto some parchment paper.
-Push it into a rectangular shape.
-Cover with another sheet of parchment and use your rolling pin to roll to a 9-inch by 12-inch rectangle.
+Then take your dough and plop it onto some parchment paper on your work surface.
+Push it into an oval shape.
+Cover with another sheet of parchment paper and use your rolling pin to roll it to a large oval, about 9x12 inches.

-Pull off top parchment paper and place marzipan roll right down the middle.
+Pull off the top parchment paper and place the marzipan roll right down the middle.

 Using the parchment paper to lift one side of the stollen dough over the marzipan so that it almost folds in half, but not quite.
-You want the final stollen to be thicker on one side than the other.
+You want the final stollen to be thicker on the folded side.

-With the stollen still very warm and covered with melted butter, dust the powdered sugar over the top of the cake using a sieve.
+With the baked loaf still very warm and covered with melted butter, dust the powdered sugar (also called icing sugar or confectioners' sugar) over the top of the Stollen using a sieve.
 Make the layer of sugar quite thick.
 It will absorb into the butter as it sits.

-As is sits, you can always dust more powdered sugar on top if you wish.
+As it sits, you can always dust more powdered sugar on top if you wish.

 This non-yeast Christmas Stollen recipe is the BEST in my opinion.
 Why?
 Because it's always moist, has a wonderful flavor, and is so super quick to make.

-Best of all, this Quark Stollen (but I use Greek yogurt instead of Quark) is ready to serve immediately and doesn't need to age like the yeasted Stollen.
+Best of all, this Quarkstollen (although I use Greek yogurt instead of Quark) is ready to serve immediately and doesn't need to age like the yeasted Stollen.

 Prep Time